J1372/UniverseSim/README.md

   - Multiple different planetary types with varying densities.
   - Generation of bodies with random masses and uniform random positions.
   - Customizable random system generator, which generates a functional planetary system with satellites of varying distances and orbital eccentricities.
 Paramaterized by user-specified:
+    - Ratio of central body mass to system mass
     - Min and max number of planets
-    - Min and max distance from main body
+    - Min and max distance from central body
     - Moon chance
     - Retrograde chance

 - Interaction during simulation.
+  - Attaching camera to follow a planet.
   - Creating a custom planet, setting mass and velocity.
   - Creating planetary systems with the mouse.